 This example shows how you can profile the task execution time and function execution time of your real-time application that is running on the target computer.
 Using that information, you can then tune its performance.

-Profiling is especially useful if the real-time application is configured to take advantage of multicore processors on the target computer.
+Profiling is especially useful if you configure your real-time application to take advantage of multicore processors on the target computer.
 To profile the real-time application:

-In the Configuration Parameters for the model, enable the collection of function execution time data during execution.
+In the Configuration Parameters dialog box for the model, enable the collection of function execution time data during execution.

 Build, download, and execute the model.